gitpan/App-Sv/README.md

 - run->{$name}->{stop\_wait}

-    Number of seconds to wait before checking if the service has stopped and send it SIGKILL if it hasn't.
+    Number of seconds to wait before checking if the service has stopped and sending it SIGKILL if it hasn't.
 The default is 2 seconds.

 - run->{$name}->{umask}